cyber-ula/100-days-of-code/r1-log.md

 ### R1D19
 Today, just worked on my API and React App.
 I learnt also some concepts from JS and Reacts.🥰📚

+### R1D20
+Time is ticking and I still digging deeper in React.
+Revised DOM in JS Course.